ld32/SmartSlurm/README.md

 ## ssbatch FAQ
 [Back to top](#SmartSlurm)

-### Do I need to wait for the first 5 jobs finish before my future jobs get an estimated resource?
+### Do I need to wait for the first 3 jobs finish before my future jobs get an estimated resource?

     Yes for ssbatch. ssbatch directly submits the job without pending.

     No for runAsPipeline.
 If you would like to submit more than 5 jobs, let the first 5 directly run, but put other jobs on pending until the first 5 finish, then release the others with estimated resounce, please use runAsPipeline.

+### Is -F optional?

+    Yes.
+If -F is not given, program + input will become the unique flag for the job.

 ### Is -P optional?